 Women's soccer (apologies for the term, but we have to distinguish between the two) and cricket have been taken significant strides in recent years, precisely because calls from dinosaurs such as Sepp Blatter for players to wear skimpier outfits were ignored.

-Surely forcing LFL players to jiggle their booties in scanty 'performance wear' merely undermines these efforts?
+Surely forcing LFL players to perform in scanty 'performance wear' merely undermines these efforts?
 Surely fining them for over-dressing (as has been reported) simply reinforces the stereotype that women can't play sports?

 And here is the crux of the LFL's problem.
-The objectification of women in American Football is, as followers of US affairs will be aware, a hugely sore point at the moment.
+The objectification of women in American Football is, as followers of US affairs will be aware, a hugely sore point.